-2. PROPOSED CDB CLIMATE RESILIENCE STRATEGY
+2. PROPOSED CDB CLIMATE RESILIENCE STRATEGY (CRS)

-- 2.01 In the run-up to the 17th COP Durban Meeting, there has been increasing interest by the development community in financing initiatives to support the implementation of the Region's IP.
-This resulted in the approval of several regional financing initiatives that will help to improve and expand the regional environment and hydro-meteorological monitoring systems, build technical capacity of regional institutions responsible for climate and weather-related services and research and in turn improve the support they provide for regional and national level capacity-building initiatives10.
+2.01 In the run-up to the 17th COP Durban Meeting, there has been increasing interest by the development community in financing initiatives to support the implementation of the Region's IP.
+This resulted in the approval of several regional financing initiatives that will help to improve and expand the regional environment and hydro-meteorological monitoring systems, build technical capacity of regional institutions responsible for climate and weather-related services and research and to in turn improve the support they provide for regional and national level capacity-building initiatives10.
 BMCs remain concerned that there is still insufficient clarity surrounding availability of resources and the mechanisms for delivery of financing for national level climate change adaptation investment programmes.
-At the CARICOM Heads of Government Meeting in Grenada, February, 2011, CCCCC was mandated to develop a pipeline of investment-ready capital projects capable of attracting available financing, on behalf of member states, as part of their efforts to operationalise the IP and "to be ready" to receive financing to address urgent priorities of their CCA agenda. - 2.02 Despite the enormous levels of financing required and the challenges imposed by BMCs' weak technical and administrative capacities, it is important that they are integrally involved in the decisionmaking process about fundamental choices for their future development.
-As an experienced development partner, CDB can play a pivotal role in supporting BMCs' efforts to effectively address the pressing and urgent climate change issues but it must first seek to carve out a role that is bold, creative and responsive to the urgent short-term needs as well as the longer term articulated vision of the Region's Climate Change Strategy for a more transformational development path.
-In keeping with the vision of its BMCs, CDB must take into consideration its size, current operations and the skill profile of its staff and the current economic environment and socio-economic risk profile of its BMCs.
+At the CARICOM Heads of Government Meeting in Grenada, February, 2011, CCCCC was mandated to develop a pipeline of investment-ready capital projects capable of attracting available financing, on behalf of member states, as part of their efforts to operationalise the IP and "to be ready" to receive financing to address urgent priorities of their CCA agenda.

+2.02 Despite the enormous levels of financing required and the challenges imposed by BMCs weak technical and administrative capacities, it is important that they are integrally involved in the decisionmaking process about fundamental choices for their future development.
+As an experienced development partner, CDB can play a pivotal role in supporting BMCs efforts to effectively address the pressing and urgent climate change issues but it must first seek to carve out a role that is bold, creative and responsive to the urgent short-term needs as well as the longer term articulated vision of the Region's Climate Change strategy for a more transformational development path.
+In-keeping with the vision of its BMCs, CDB must take into consideration its size, current operations and the skill profile of its staff and the current economic environment and socio-economic risk profile of its BMCs.
 The approach needs to be proactive and multi-faceted, given the BMCs many challenges; the need for urgent action, significant levels of finance required and their weak technical and administrative and implementing capacities.
 As a priority, CDB must mobilise and provide sustainable levels of financial resources to support their climate resilient investment programmes, and build the supporting capacity for successful policy and plan implementation.
-In the short term, it must help the most vulnerable and least capable BMCs to implement urgent priority initiatives. - 2.03 The proposed Climate Resilience Strategy (CRS) specifically seeks to: - (a) develop and operationalise a robust environmental sustainability risk framework that explicitly includes climate resilience, for CDB's operations; and - (b) assist BMCs and regional institutions to mobilise financing, design, and implement policies, strategies and investment programmes to address climate resilience and deliver on their sustainable development objectives.
-A Logical Framework Matrix for the CRS is included at Table 2. - 2.04 A two-phased approach will be necessary to build a CDB-explicit value chain to support climate resilience in BMCs, using the experience and expertise of its staff working within its core operational areas is proposed.
-It will need to engage BMCs to design and deliver a programme of capacity building and investment interventions that can be further scaled up and widened in the longer term, as capacity strengthens and financing levels improve.
+In the short term, it must help the most vulnerable and least capable BMCs to implement urgent priority initiatives.